Top Organic Architects

 Ken Kellogg, 1935–2023

 Ken Kellogg is the least-known name on this list.
 He did not teach, did not lecture widely, did not publish a theory.
 He built houses — largely in Southern California and the desert Southwest — that look as though they were discovered rather than designed.
-His buildings have the quality, rare in architecture, of seeming to have always been there.
 The rock outcroppings continue through the floor.
 The roof takes its pitch from the angle of the hillside.
 The windows follow the view, not the structural grid.
 There is no grid.
+He was largely self-educated in the Wrightian tradition, which in his case meant reading the work closely and then doing something entirely his own with it.

 Coda